weaveworks/weaveworks-backstage/plugins/backstage-plugin-flux/README.md

 ## Content

-All cards use the Backstage ["common label"](https://backstage.io/docs/features/kubernetes/configuration#common-backstageiokubernetes-id-label)
+The plugin provides several [`Cards`](https://backstage.io/docs/plugins/composability#naming-patterns) for composing your Portal.

-All these cards display the relevant resources for the currently displayed entity.
+All cards use the Backstage Kubernetes ["common label"](https://backstage.io/docs/features/kubernetes/configuration#common-backstageiokubernetes-id-label) to identify Flux resources for the current entity.

-These cards provide unified views of their resources.
+These Cards provide unified views of their resources.

 - FluxEntityDeploymentsCard - Displays associated Kustomizations and HelmReleases
 - FluxEntitySourcesCard - Displays associated GitRepositories, OCIRepositories and HelmRepositories

-You can also add specific views for resources with the following Cards.
+You can also add cards for resources with the following components, each of these shows specific resources associated to the Entity.

 - FluxEntityHelmReleasesCard
 - FluxEntityKustomizationsCard